smithery-ai/sdk/README.md

 # Smithery Typescript Framework [![npm version](https://badge.fury.io/js/@smithery%2Fsdk.svg)](https://badge.fury.io/js/@smithery%2Fsdk)

-Smithery is a Typescript framework that easily connects language models (LLMs) to [Model Context Protocols](https://modelcontextprotocol.io/) (MCPs), allowing you to build agents that use resources and tools without being overwhelmed by JSON schemas.
+Smithery is a Typescript framework with utilities to make it easier to connect language models (LLMs) to [Model Context Protocols](https://modelcontextprotocol.io/) (MCPs), allowing you to build agents that use resources and tools without being overwhelmed by JSON schemas.

 ⚠️ _This repository is work in progress and in alpha.
 Not recommended for production use yet._ ⚠️